 - Tires: Giant S-R3 AC, 700x32c, puncture protect

-Its endurance geometry was designed specifically for women.
+Its endurance geometry was designed for women.
 It is perfect for beginners or women with limited flexibility because it allows them to sit in a more comfortable, upright position.

 Avail AR 4 comes with mechanical disc brakes that will stop you in wet conditions or long descents within the blink of an eye.
 Well, not as fast, of course, but you know what I mean – they are effective.